scientifichackers/dialmap/README.md

 The solution, is to program "Dead Zones" into our mapping.

-When-ever the raw value reaches the "Dead Zone", our Software will stop responding.
+When-ever the raw value reaches the "Dead Zone", our Software should stop responding to changes.

 Here is a visual representation: